Sneha-kumari22/task2/README.md

 # task2
-delivering a java program that handles http request and parses json response
+Delivering a java program that handles http request and parses json response.